rnpbr/opennetworking-docs/docs/en/Contribua.md

 #### :material-code-tags-check: Documentation

-The project documentation is written in Markdown and is located in the docs folder, following the structure of existing folders, subfolders and files. where all standardization is recommended by [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), so to view the documentation locally, run the following command:
+The project documentation is written in Markdown and is located in the docs folder, following the existing folder, subfolder and file structure. where all the standardization is recommended by [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), so to view the documentation locally, run the following command:

 ```bash
 task docs
 ```

 !!! info "Tip"
-    To contribute to the documentation, you can edit the Markdown files directly or create new files as needed, following the structure of existing folders, subfolders and files.
+    To contribute to the documentation, you can edit the Markdown files directly or create new files as needed, following the existing folder, subfolder and file structure.

 !!! info "Tip"
-    You can use any feature available in mkdocs for customizations, to learn more access the documentation below:
+    You can use any feature available in mkdocs for customizations, to learn more, access the documentation below:

 Useful links:

-- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/">mkdocs-admonitions</a>: documentation for admonitions (documentation notes)
+- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/">mkdocs-admonitions</a>: documentation for the admonitions (documentation annotations)
-- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search">mkdocs-emojis</a> : documentation for emojis
+- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search">mkdocs-emojis</a> : documentation for the emojis
-- <a taget="_blank" href="https://mermaid.js.org/syntax/flowchart.html">mermaid</a> : documentation for mermaid (markdown flowchart)
+- <a taget="_blank" href="https://mermaid.js.org/syntax/flowchart.html">mermaid</a> : documentation for the mermaid (flow diagram in markdown)

 #### Commits :material-code-tags-check:

 The project uses `commitizen` to standardize commit messages.
 To create a commit, run the following command:

 !!!
 Warning "Note"
-    You must be within the poetry virtual environment, if not, run the following command:
+    You must be inside the poetry virtual environment, if not, run the following command:
      ```bash
      poetry shell
      ```